dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

     projectId: FB_PROJECT_ID,
     storageBucket: `${FB_PROJECT_ID}.appspot.com`,
     messagingSenderId: '<FIREBASE_MESSAGING_SENDER_ID>'
-  }
+  },
-};
+  apiRoot: '<API URL>' // e.g., http://localhost:1337/ (do include trailing slash) };
 ```

-Replace placeholders in `<angle brackets>` with your appropriate Auth0 and Firebase credentials.
+Replace placeholders in `<angle brackets>` with your appropriate Auth0, Firebase, and API information.

 You can find your Auth0 configuration in your [Auth0 Dashboard - Clients](https://manage.auth0.com) in the settings for the Client and API you created for this tutorial.